imnmo/AWS-CSA-2019-study-notes/Course/S3/README.md

 * AES-256 Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
 * AWS-KMS Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
-* Server-Side Encryption with Customer-Provided Keys (SSE-C)
+* Server-Side Encryption with Customer-Provided Keys (SSE-C) only on CLI or S3 rest API not on console

 * Control access to the bucket using bucket ACL or Bucket policies
 * By default all buckets and objects within are private

 ### [S3 Version Control](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html)